Ine, Kyoto

 Ine (伊根町, Ine-chō) is a town located in Yosa District, Kyoto Prefecture, Japan.
-As of 28 February 2022, the town had an estimated population of 1,984 in 899 households and a population density of 32 persons per km².
+As of 28 February 2022, the town had an estimated population of 1,984 in 899 households and a population density of 32 persons per km^{2}.
 The total area of the town is 61.95 sqkm.

 Geography

 Ine is located in the northern part of Kyoto Prefecture at the northeastern end of the Tango Peninsula.
 Located on the coast of the Sea of Japan, the town faces Wakasa Bay from the northeast to the southeast.